 All Bus Write operations to the memory are interpreted by the Command Interface.
 Commands consist of one or more sequential Bus Write operations.
 An internal Program/Erase Controller handles all timings and verifies the correct execution of the Program and Erase commands.
 The Program/Erase Controller provides a Status Register whose output may be read at any time during, to monitor the progress of the operation, or the Program/Erase states.
-See Table 3, Command Codes, for a summary of the commands and see Appendix 22, Table 32, Write State Machine Current/Next, for a summary of the Command Interface.
+See [Table 3., Command Codes](#), for a summary of the commands and see [APPENDIX D., Table 32., Write State Machine Current/Next, sheet 1 of 2.](#), for a summary of the Command Interface.

-The Command Interface is reset to Read mode when power is first applied, when exiting from Reset or whenever $V{DD}$ is lower than $V{LKO}$ .
+The Command Interface is reset to Read mode when power is first applied, when exiting from Reset or whenever V{DD} is lower than V{LKO} .
 Command sequences must be followed exactly.
 Any invalid combination of commands will reset the device to Read mode.
-Refer to Table 4, Commands, in conjunction with the text descriptions below.
+Refer to [Table 4., Commands](#), in conjunction with the text descriptions below.